matteoraf/freeRADIUS-Google-StepCA/docs/introduction/background.md

 FreeRADIUS, which is what we’ll use as a RADIUS server, isn’t very easy to understand.
 Most of the documentation is written inside the configuration files and, to me at least, it’s very hard to read and understand.
 So, I decided to put this together not to just give step-by-step instructions, but to try to add a bit more information on what each step does and why it works like that.

-Indeed, you shouldn’t follow this as a step-by-step guide to just follow without understanding what you’re doing, use this as a guidance but try to understand what you’re doing and why.
+Indeed, you shouldn’t use this as a step-by-step guide to just follow without understanding what you’re doing, use this as a guidance but try to understand what each piece does and why.

 Of course, some basic knowledge of what we are going to deal with is required.